Laxman-SM/ansible-bastion/README.md

 # create new Bastion environment

 The **Bastion** environment consists from dedicated VPC with several public subnets in different AWS availability zones.
-To configure number of subnets and Bastion cluster size, edit `group_vars/envs/production/*` or create new configuration folder, based on above file, with **different values** (IP addresses, environment, key names, security group names).
+To configure number of subnets and Bastion cluster size, edit `group_vars/env.yaml` file.
+By default two environments are defined: **production** (default) and **develop**.
-To invoke Ansible playbook with different configuration (`myenv.yaml`) use the following commands:
+To invoke Ansible playbook with different environment use the following commands:

 ```
-cp group_vars/envs/production/ group_vars/envs/myenv
-vim group_vars/envs/myenv/*.yaml

-main.sh myenv
+./main.sh -e production|develop|custom
 ```

 **Note**: we use 2 Ansible playbooks to discover dynamic inventory, created in first book, in second playbook.
-You can use `./main.sh myenv` shell script with parameter.

 to cleanup previously created environment, run the following code
 ```
-clean.sh myenv
+clean.sh -e production|develop|custom
 ```

 if clean.yaml is invoked directly, EC2_INI_PATH must be setup to point to inventory/ec2_priv.ini since for cleanup private IPs are needed